 SCREEN ACTING 300 - TERM NAMES

-Term 1 The Audio performance
+Term 1 The Vocal performance

 Term 2 The Actor's process

-Term 3 Term 3 The Actor's journey
+Term 3 The Actor's journey

 Term 4 Portfolio preparation

-In level 3 students delve deeper into the acting theories explored earlier to cement and fine-tune their individual acting process.
-We also explore the world of audio performance and voice-over.
-Emphasis is placed on preparing the actor for the industry by providing master classes with industry professionals (working actors, casting directors and agents), and cultivating business skills necessary for today's professional actor.
+In level 3 students delve deeper into the acting theories explored earlier to cement and fine-tune their individual acting processes.
+They are encouraged to explore their range as actors and to engage in projects that test their newly acquired acting skills.
+We explore the world of the audio performance and accent work and also take time to develop the actors as artists and conceptual thinkers in their own right..
+Emphasis is placed on giving the actor ample opportunities to gain confidence in front of the camera by assisting students to complete a number of short film performances throughout the year.
 Students will be required to collaborate with the film-department on their final projects, in order to build material for their show reels.
 Students will also experience working behind the camera and directing fellow actors.

-- + Express integrated knowledge of the actor's creative process; - + Develop appropriate processes unique to the individual student's acting process - + Identify, evaluate and address own strengths and weaknesses pertaining to the acting process objectively - + Express and apply knowledge of the rehearsal process for the audio performance - + Possess a firm command of vocal technique in response to material and in performance - + Display proficient acting technique appropriate to different comedic styles. - + Express integrated knowledge of the particular requirements of the actor when performing comedy.
+- + Express integrated knowledge of the actor's creative process; - + Develop appropriate processes unique to the individual student's acting needs - + Identify, evaluate and address own strengths and weaknesses pertaining to the acting process objectively - + Express and apply knowledge of the rehearsal process for the audio performance - + Possess a firm command of vocal technique in response to material and in performance - + Display proficient acting technique appropriate to different comedic styles.